jadecipher/vdp16-sample-game/README.md

 (_**NOTE**: This step assumes that you already have Travis-CI testing your code._)

 CI is not about testing per se – it's about _continuously integrating_ your changes into the live application, instead of periodically _releasing_ new versions.
-CI tools can not only test your code, but then automatically depl
+CI tools can not only test your code, but then automatically deploy your app.
+Boilermaker comes with a `.travis.yml` configuration almost ready for deployment; follow these steps to complete the job.

+1. Run `git checkout master && git pull && git checkout -b f/trav